Fine Line (Harry Styles album): Singles

 "Lights Up", the lead single from the album, was released on 11 October 2019, debuting at number 3 on the UK Singles Chart.
 The song features a "soft-touch re-entry into the pop slipstream", according to music writer Jon Caramanica.
+A music video for the song was released the same day.
 The song debuted at number 17 on the Billboard Hot 100.

 On 2 December, Styles revealed the trailer for the album's second single, "Adore You".
 The song and music video were released on 6 December, with the extended version of the music video being narrated by Rosalía.
 "Adore You" peaked at number six on the Billboard Hot 100, becoming his first top-ten single in the country since his solo debut single, "Sign of the Times".
 In the singer's native, the United Kingdom, the song peaked at number seven.

 A music video for "Falling" was released on 28 February.
 On 7 March 2020, "Falling" was officially released as the third single of the album in the UK.
 Peaking at number 15 on the UK Singles Chart, the song became Styles third consecutive top-fifteen single from the album.
 Moreover, it peaked at number 62 on the Billboard Hot 100.

-"Watermelon Sugar" was released as the album's fourth single on 15 May 2020.
+"Watermelon Sugar" was released as the album's fourth single on 18 May 2020.
 It was originally released as a promotional single on 16 November 2019; Styles performed "Watermelon Sugar" on Saturday Night Live.
 Peaking at number four on the UK Singles Chart, the song became Styles third top-ten single from the album.
 Additionally, it peaked at number one in the US, making it his first number one single in the country.

 "Golden" impacted UK contemporary hit radio on 23 October 2020, and later to US adult pop radio formats on 26 October 2020 and Top 40 on the following day as the album's fifth single.

 On 1 January 2021, Styles released a music video for "Treat People with Kindness" co-starring actress Phoebe Waller-Bridge.
 The song later impacted UK radio on 9 January 2021 as the album's sixth single.

+The title song "Fine Line" impacted on Italian radios as the album's seventh single on 19 November 2021.

+Tour

+Styles announced the album's support tour, Love On Tour on November 13, exactly a month before the album's release.
+The tour was later postponed due to the COVID-19 pandemic; the dates of the US leg of the tour were later rescheduled for fall 2021.